Travel to Mexico during Covid-19: What you need to know before you go - KTVZ

 What’s the Covid situation?

-As of July 9, Mexico had administered almost 49.2 million doses of vaccine, or about 38 per 100 people.
-Cases have been ticking back up in recent weeks.
+As of July 14, Mexico had administered almost 51.3 million doses of vaccine, or about 40 doses per 100 people.
+Cases have been shooting back up in recently.

 What can visitors expect?